bowtietech/cam_test/README.md

 ### Overview

-This server is written to handle multiple cameras and clients simultaneously.
+This server is written to handle multiple virtual cameras and clients simultaneously.

 ### Prerequisites